Wave Identification and Prediction from Marine Radar

 Research focus in PASch and EMESS projects

-The prediction of waves using marine radars can significantly improve the safety and efficiency of ship maneuvers, such as crew or load transfers at offshore wind farms.
+The prediction of waves using marine radars can significantly improve the safety and efficiency of ship manoeuvres, such as crew or load transfers at offshore wind farms.
 Even if modern methods can theoretically provide precise 'wave-by-wave' forecasts of the sea surface around the ship, more efficient algorithms are needed to fulfill the constraint of real-time computations.
 Such accelerated modeling and simulation methods are being developed in projects like PASch and EMESS by the department Ship Performance of the Institute of Maritime Energy Systems.

 However, the time-consuming task of extracting the wave-related information from the measurements (i.e. solving a complex, high-dimensional inverse problem), required to find the initial conditions of the physical wave model used for the prediction, is subject to the real-time constraint of prediction algorithms.
 Consequently, a trade-off between physical accuracy and computational time has to be found, and the hydrodynamic nonlinear effects are generally disregarded.
 So far, fully linear approaches remain the state of the art in operational prediction systems, limiting their relevance to calm sea states and short prediction horizons.
 To overcome those limitations, faster numerical methods for nonlinear wave modeling and simulation in real time are required.